pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 ## Ignore this, Ignore that, I want those

 Previously you've used '`_ =`' to ignore a function result, but this time, you are going to do that by using `@discardableResult`.
-To do so, you'll `@discardableResult` to the previous function.
+To do so, you'll add `@discardableResult` to the previous function.
 Resulting in:

 <script src="https://gist.github.com/pedrommcarrasco/3314a3485b42ad2ed1573cf322866876.js"></script>